Agent-Coder/MKS21X-FinalProject/README.md

 AC;01-09-19;
 I was able to print the block selection onto lantera.
 I also took out the pause screen and merged the features onto the game screen.
 Something went wrong while branching and my commits for today were lost.

+AZ;01-09-19;
+I worked on doing the shifts (not finished) and puting the block on the board and outputting the array that would be used to print that.
+Also reduced the amount of redundancy in the code.